When can I expect my shipment?

 How do I care for kiln-fired glass?

 The color of your glass will never fade.
 Here are a few tips on how to keep it looking shiny and new:

 Jewellery: Remove jewellery before bathing or taking a shower, and store it in a dry place.
 Wipe the glass parts with a clean soft cloth.
 Findings can be polished with a special cleaning cloth.

 Homeware: You probably use glass drinkware every day.
 Think of kiln-fired glass dishes in the same way.
 All plates, bowls, cocktail stirrers etc. are food safe, and we certainly hope you will use them often.
 It's safe to put the glass in your dishwasher if you pack it carefully and avoid that it's been touch by other dishes.
 Otherwise, wash your intem with warm/hot soapy water and a soft cloth, then dry with a normal dish towel.
 This said, glass can break, so please handle with care at all times, especially when handling on hard surfaces.

 What other materials are used in your jewellery pieces?

 Stud earring posts, hooks or hoops are either sterling silver or hypo-allergenic surgical grade stainless steel.
 Please see item description for details.
 I also offer clip-on backs that can be added to my stud earrings.

-Pendant bails are sterling silver coated and has a clear hypo-allergenic finish which protects the silver plating from wear and oxidation, it will not tarnish if properly cared for.
+Pendant bails are sterling silver coated and have a clear hypo-allergenic finish which protects the silver plating from wear and oxidation, it will not tarnish if properly cared for.